 A better life is possible for our neighbors in need

-Family Service prevents hunger, homelessness and poverty in Yellowstone County through community involvement.
+Family Service prevents hunger, homelessness and poverty in Yellowstone County and surrounding areas through community involvement.

 HOPE: It’s possible to imagine and achieve a better life.